 EBITDA corresponds to EBIT (profit/loss from operations) before depreciation, amortization and impairment losses.
 EBIT and EBITDA measure the short-term operational performance and the success of individual business areas.
 In order to ensure maximum comparability with our previous KPIs following the application of IFRS 16 as of January 1, 2019, starting in the 2019 financial year we have measured our operating earnings performance on the basis of EBITDA AL - i.e., EBITDA adjusted for depreciation of right-of-use assets and for interest expenses on recognized lease liabilities.
 In addition to these absolute indicators, we also use the EBIT and EBITDA AL margins to show how these indicators develop in relation to revenue.
 This makes it possible to compare the earnings performance of profit-oriented units of different sizes.
 Taking unadjusted EBIT/EBITDA AL as performance indicators means special factors are also taken into account.
 This promotes a holistic view of our expenses.
-However, special factors have an impact on the presentation of operations, making it more difficult to compare performance indicators with corresponding figures for prior periods.
-For this reason, we additionally adjust our performance indicators to provide transparency.
+However, special factors have an impact on the presentation of operations, making it more difficult to compare performance indicators to provide transparency.
 Without this adjustment, statements about the future development of earnings are only possible to a limited extent.
 The adjusted values are calculated on the basis of the unadjusted performance indicators.